Search icon

 Using Doofinder, you can set this up in the following simple steps:

-1. Go to Configuration > Indices > Configuration and enable the Group variants as a single item option in the pop-up window, click "Save".
+1. Go to Configuration > Search Engines > select a Search Engine > on Indices > scroll down to the Configuration section > Enable Group variants as a single item option, then click "Save".

 Using the Item group_id

-Alternatively, you may use the de-facto standard by Google from the data feed: the item group id.
+Alternatively, you may use the default standard by Google from the data feed: the item group id.
 Through this, all items with the same group_id attribute are considered variants of the same item.

 Consequently, when you check the group products by group_id, all products that share the same group_id attribute are displayed as one product only in the search results.
 Still, all their variants, like colour or size, if defined as filters, are displayed in the filters.